-R2.3 Deployable output assessment Section 6.4.1 of the SSW main draft plan document states that the transfer of potable water into Blithfield Reservoir is included in the supply forecast modelling.
-This is the subject of ongoing discussions between SSW and ourselves.
-Our view is that this should be removed from the baseline supply forecast given that trials into its viability have not yet happened.
-Once SSW's trial of this option SSW is over-stating its supply forecast due to the inclusion of an option that has not been trialled and proven to be viable.
-SSW should remove the potable transfer into Blithfield Reservoir from its supply forecast.
-SSW should undertake the trial of this option as quickly as possible in order to have clarity for its planning (WRMP and drought plan).
-We have chosen to keep this option in our modelling.
-This is because this option was used in the dry weather of 2018 and achieved the volumes we have attributed to it in our planning.
-We are working with the Agency to progress the upfront activity required for a trial, which must be when the reservoir is at 50% or less. has happened then the company will have clarity over whether it is a viable option to include in its WRMP and drought plan or Recommend not.
-Environmental Destination and \ Nater Framework Directive ohi activas R3.1 We have recently agreed SSW may not be fully SSW must update its supply Since submission of the draft Licence with SSW the changes to its accounting for the licence forecasts to include for the WRMP we have now agreed changes abstraction licences that changes required under the current deployable output the licence changes with the required are required to protect and Water Framework Directive. impacts of licence changes local area EA team.
+R2.3 Section 6.4.1 of the SSW SSW is over-stating its supply SSW should remove the We have chosen to keep this Deployable main draft plan document forecast due to the inclusion of potable transfer into option in our modelling.
+This output states that the transfer of an option that has not been Blithfield Reservoir from its is because this option was assessment potable water into trialled and proven to be supply forecast.
+SSW should used in the dry weather of assessificite Blithfield Reservoir is viable. undertake the trial of this 2018 and achieved the included in the supply viable. option as quickly as possible volumes we have attributed forecast modelling.
+This is in order to have clarity for its to it in our planning.
+We are the subject of ongoing planning (WRMP and working with the Agency to discussions between SSW drought plan). progress the upfront activity and ourselves.
+Our view is diougnit plan). required for a trial, which that this should be must be when the reservoir removed from the baseline is at 50% or less. supply forecast given that is at 50% of less. trials into its viability have not yet happened.
+Once SSW's trial of this option has happened then the company will have clarity over whether it is a viable option to include in its WRMP and drought plan or not.
+Recommend Environmental Destination and \ ∟ Water Framework Directive obi ectives.
+R3.1 We have recently agreed SSW may not be fully SSW must update its supply Since submission of the draft Licence with SSW the changes to its accounting for the licence forecasts to include for the WRMP we have now agreed changes abstraction licences that changes required under the current deployable output the licence changes with the required are required to protect and Water Framework Directive. impacts of licence changes local area EA team.
 We have under the improve the environment This has the potential to put that are required to meet included the detail of our Water driven by the Water both public water supply and Water Framework Directive licence changes in a new Framework Directive. the environment at risk. outcomes. section in the revised draft Framework Separate to its water WRMP - 6.10.
 Here we Directive resources management detail the impact these plan, SSW has recently (8 licence changes have to our